PAGE 6B. COMMENDATIONS, PUBLICATIONS AND CITATIONS

 John William Nessworthy's account of being a prisoner of war in a German camp towards the end of World War II has been chosen to illuminate this section of Emerson Kent's site.
 His diary can be found in our BLUE pages.

-History for the Relaxed Historian
+Stalag IX-A at History for the Relaxed Historian

-10. The third battle of Ypres (Paschendale)
+10. The third battle of Ypres (Paschendaele)

 The Emerson Kent site has cited the journal of William Curtis (taken from our BROWN pages) as an illustration of this historic and savage battle from World War I.

-History for the Relaxed Historian
+The third battle of Ypres at History for the Relaxed Historian

 11. The Mesopotamia Campaign